 To assemble the Bûche de Noël

-Spread all but a 1/4 cup of the cooled ganache over the complete surface of the cake with an offset spatula.
+Unroll the cake and spread all but a 1/4 cup of the cooled ganache over the complete surface of the cake with an offset spatula.

 Using the parchment to help you roll the cake over the ganache into a tight log starting at the long end.